MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ##Debug Node.js bots using Visual Studio Code

 If you need more than visual inspection and logs to diagnose your bot, you can use a local debugger such as Visual Studio Code.
-All of the steps are the same, but instead of running the Node runtime, you’ll start the Bisual Studio Code debugger.
+All of the steps are the same, but instead of running the Node runtime, you’ll start the Visual Studio Code debugger.

 Visual Studio Code allows you to make changes locally within the editor while debugging.
 When you’re using Azure Bot Service with continuous integration turned on, when you update the repo, your bot in the cloud will automatically pick up and start showing your changes.